New experiences with Moomin coming April 27th

 Who is Moomin?

-From books to cups, Moomin is a well known universe over here.
-I grew up with it in the 90s, and my kids still get to experience Moomin today.
-I actually have a Moomin book with the Winter’s Warmth story in it.
+I remember these stories from when I was a kid in the 90s, and my kids still get to experience Moomin today.
+We actually have a Moomin book with the Winter’s Warmth story in it.

-Moomintroll: Winter’s Warmth is described as a spiritual successor rather than a direct sequel.
+Moomintroll: Winter’s Warmth is described as a spiritual successor to Snufkin: Melody of Moominvalley rather than a direct sequel.
 Both games stand on their own, and you can play them in any order.

-This time around you play as Moomintroll himself, the main character of the Moomin universe, rather than the wandering Snufkin.
+This time around you play as Moomintroll himself, the main character of the Moomin universe, rather than the strange and wandering Snufkin.

 The story is inspired by Tove Jansson’s novel Moominland Midwinter, where Moomintroll wakes early from hibernation and finds Moominvalley unrecognizable, cloaked in strange, cold and white stuff (snow) and everything is strangely quiet.